 |Max burst duration||30 min||30 min||30 min||30 min||30 min||30 min||30 min||30 min||30 min|

 Standard SSDs are designed to provide single-digit millisecond latencies and the IOPS and throughput up to the limits described in the preceding table 99% of the time.
 Actual IOPS and throughput may vary sometimes depending on the traffic patterns.
 Standard SSDs will provide more consistent performance than the HDD disks with the lower latency.

 For standard SSDs, each I/O operation less than or equal to 256 KiB of throughput is considered a single I/O operation.
 I/O operations larger than 256 KiB of throughput are considered multiple I/Os of size 256 KiB.
-These transactions have a billing impact.
+These transactions incur a billable cost.

-Azure standard HDDs deliver reliable, low-cost disk support for VMs running latency-insensitive workloads.
-With standard storage, the data is stored on hard disk drives (HDDs).
-Latency, IOPS, and Throughput of Standard HDD disks may vary more widely as compared to SSD-based disks.
-Standard HDD Disks are designed to deliver write latencies under 10ms and read latencies under 20ms for most IO operations, however the actual performance may vary depending on the IO size and workload pattern.
+Azure standard HDDs deliver reliable, low-cost disk support for VMs running latency-tolerant workloads.
+With standard storage, your data is stored on HDDs, and performance may vary more widely than that of SSD-based disks.
+Standard HDDs are designed to deliver write latencies of less than 10 ms and read latencies of less than 20 ms for most IO operations.
+Actual performance may vary depending on IO size and workload pattern, however.
 When working with VMs, you can use standard HDD disks for dev/test scenarios and less critical workloads.
 Standard HDDs are available in all Azure regions and can be used with all Azure VMs.